ℹ️ This article is authentic, fully organic, handcrafted by a human mind. No AI was harmed or used in generating the ideas for content and title.

 });

-const user = await authenticatedAPI.get('/api/user').json();
+const user = await api.get("user/123").json();

-4. Query params
+4. Query Parameters

-const response = await ky
+const users = await ky.get("https://api.example.com/users", {

 searchParams: {